amf71/cloneMap/README.md

 ## Installation & loading

-Unfortunately the R package Rgeos which is required for cloneMaps was recently archieved on CRAN.
+Unfortunately the R package Rgeos which is required for cloneMaps has been archieved on CRAN.
 Therefore install geos using homebrew and install the R package using R-Forge:

 ```
 brew install geos